-PBS Wisconsin Education released a new Wisconsin Biographies story titled, Carrie Frost: Fly Fishing Boss.
+PBS Wisconsin Education has released a new Wisconsin Biographies story titled, Carrie Frost: Fly Fishing Boss.
 Wisconsin Biographies is a collection of free educational, online media resources that shares the stories of notable Wisconsinites and enriches grade school social studies and literacy curriculum.
-Carrie Frost: Fly Fishing Boss is be available for free online access at pbswisconsineducation.org.
+Carrie Frost: Fly Fishing Boss is available for free online access at pbswisconsineducation.org.

 Born in La Crosse, Wisconsin, Carrie Frost moved to Stevens Point with her family in 1885.
 A passionate and skilled fly fisher, Frost began making her own ties after noticing her imported European flies were not attracting the Wisconsin fish she was after.
 She gathered local feathers, animal fur and other native materials and began tying flies in her family home.
 Fly fishers in Stevens Point took notice, and demand for Frost’s flies grew.
 She soon established her own fly-tackle business, the C.J.
 Frost Fishing Tackle Manufacturing Company.